xidhu/attendance-marker/README.md

 ## Hey
-This is a chrome extension for attendance marking for teachers in Google chrome.
+This is a chrome extension for attendance marking for teachers in Google Meet.

 ## Chrome Extensions Tutorial
 Not familiar with how to create Chrome extensions?
 [Click here to read the documentation](http://developer.chrome.com/extensions/index.html).